website Skip to content

 • by Brodie Cook

 Washing dishes is a daily chore that can use a lot of water, but it doesn’t have to.
 With a few simple changes, you can make your dishwashing routine more eco-friendly and water-efficient.
-Whether you wash dishes by hand or use environmentally friendly products like Lucent Globe’s dishwashing sheets, there are plenty of ways to cut down on water when washing and help our environment.
+Whether you wash dishes by hand or use products like Lucent Globe’s dishwashing sheets, there are plenty of ways to cut down on water when washing and help our environment.

 Here are five easy steps to help you conserve water while keeping your dishes sparkling clean.